microsoft/api-guidelines/graph/GuidelinesGraph.md

 | :ballot_box_with_check: **SHOULD** support `$count` for collections. |
 | :ballot_box_with_check: **SHOULD** support sorting with `$orderby` both ascending and descending on properties of the entities. |

-The query options part of an OData URL can be quite long, potentially exceeding the maximum length of URLs supported by components involved in transmitting or processing the request.
+The query options part of an OData URL can be long, potentially exceeding the maximum length of URLs supported by components involved in transmitting or processing the request.
 One way to avoid this is to use the POST verb instead of GET with the `$query` segment, and pass the query options part of the URL in the request body as described in the chapter
 [OData Query Options](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody).

 Another way to avoid this is to use JSON batch as described in the [Microsoft Graph batching documentation](https://docs.microsoft.com/graph/json-batching#bypassing-url-length-limitations-with-batching).

 ### Behavior modeling

 The HTTP operations dictate how your API behaves.
 The URL of an API, along with its request/response bodies, establishes the overall contract that developers have with your service.
-As an API provider, how you manage the overall request/response pattern should be one of the first implementation decisions you make.
+As an API provider, how you manage the overall request/response pattern SHOULD be one of the first implementation decisions you make.

 If possible, APIs SHOULD use resource-based designs with standard HTTP methods rather than operation resources.
 Operation resources are either functions or actions.
 According to [OData standards](https://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part1-protocol.html#_Toc31359009), a function represents an operation that returns a single instance or collection of instances of any type and doesn’t have an observable side effect.
 An action might have side effects and might return a result represented as a single entity or collection of any type.